History of the Argentina national football team: Transition

 After the "Sweden disaster", Argentina returned to official competitions in 1959, winning a new edition of the Copa América, its 12th title.
 The team thrashed Chile 6–1 at the debut, then beat Bolivia 2–0, Peru and Paraguay 3–1, Uruguay 4–1 and finished with a 1–1 draw against Brazil.
 Argentina remained unbeaten, winning five of six matches played.
 The team was coached by a triumvirate composed by Victorio Spinetto, José Della Torre and José Barreiro, replacing Guillermo Stábile after his 19-year tenure in the national team.
 Argentina would not win a Copa América until 1991 Copa América, when the team coached by Alfio Basile obtained the trophy in Chile.

 In 1959, José Manuel Moreno became Argentina coach, although he did not spend much time with the team.
-Under his coaching Argentina disputed the Southamerican championship in Ecuador, where the squad defeated Paraguay 4–2, drew the hosts 1–1 and suffered a large defeat by 5–0 at the hands of Uruguay, although the team achieved a great 4–1 victory against Brazil with three goals by José Sanfilippo in the last match.
-Once the extra tournament finished, Moreno left his place and Guillermo Stábile started his 2nd period as coach of Argentina national team.
+Under his coaching Argentina disputed the South American championship in Ecuador, where the squad defeated Paraguay 4–2, drew the hosts 1–1 and suffered a large defeat, 5–0, at the hands of Uruguay, although the team achieved a great 4–1 victory against Brazil with three goals by José Sanfilippo in the last match.
+Once the tournament finished, Moreno left his place and Guillermo Stábile started his 2nd period as coach of the Argentina national team.

-In 1960, Argentina won its first and only Panamerican championship held in San José, Costa Rica.
+In 1960, Argentina won its first and only Pan American championship held in San José, Costa Rica.
 That same year the team suffered three losses to Brazil: two of them in the Roca Cup and the next in the Atlantic Cup.
 That was the last match where Argentina was coached by Stábile in his second tenure.
 He would be replaced by Victorio Spinetto.

 In 1961, Argentina started a tour across Europe, playing several matches against local national teams.
 The squad only achieved one victory against Portugal with two losses and two draws.
 After a short period coached by José D'Amico, Juan Carlos Lorenzo took over the team.
-Argentina made a poor performance at the 1962 World Cup, being defeated by England (3–1) to be eliminated from the tournament.
+Argentina had a poor performance at the 1962 World Cup, being defeated by England (3–1) to be eliminated from the tournament.

 In the 1963 South American Championship, Argentina finished third in the tournament, although the team achieved important victories over Brazil (3–0), Ecuador and Colombia, but lost to Bolivia and Peru.
 That same year, Argentina was also defeated by Brazil in the Roca Cup.